Code-Institute-Submissions/CookBook-29/README.md

 The plan is once the user gain access to the application they can add a recipe.

 * **Implementation**
-In the first access the user will be presented with a message saying "No recipes Added" and under that "Add a recipe click here" and by clicking there it will lead you to the recipe/add page.
+In the first access the user will be presented with a message saying "No recipes Added" and under that "Add a recipe click here" and by clicking on there it will lead you to the recipe/add page.
 If the user already have recipes added they can access the recipe/add page by clicking on the navigation bar.
 Once in the recipe/add page the user will see a form with different fields such as; name of the recipe, category, ingredients, steps, and etc.
 The user can a add a picture by adding a URL if they do not add a picture it automaticaly adds a default picture.